Sucralose is over 600 times sweeter than sugar (1). And it has zero calories. But does this mean you should eat it?

 Do you drink diet sodas or flavored iced teas?
 Ever considered picking up a pack of frozen dessert?
 Chewing gum?
 Or wait, how about meal replacement bars or ready-to-drink protein smoothies?

 All of these contain sucralose.
 Sucralose is an artificial sweetener and a sugar substitute.
-It is hundreds of times sweeter than sugar, minus the calories.
+It is hundreds of times sweeter than sugar, without the calories.
 Which is why it has been marketed as an ultra-healthy alternative to sugar.
-Even the US Food and Drug Administration concluded it to be safe for use in food as a sweetener (2).
+Even the US Food and Drug Administration has concluded it to be safe for use in food as a sweetener (2).

 But is it?

 So, what’s the verdict?
 Scroll down to find out.

 - The Sucralose Story – How Sucralose Can Fool Your Brain